Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 As you can see above the `testProduct` test passed with flying colors.
 However, the `testSum` class failed miserably, apparently calculating 30 when it should have computed 11.

 Open up `ArithmeticTest.java` and take a look around.
-Comparing against the output above, you'll see that even though `testSum` included many `assert` statements, you only saw the first failure (even though you know that all of the asserts would have failed!)
+Comparing against the output above, you'll see that even though `testSum` included many `assert` statements, you only saw the first failure (even though all of the later asserts would have failed as well!)

 This is because JUnit tests are short-circuiting – as soon as one of the asserts in a method fails, it will output the failure and move on to the next test.

 Try modifying `ArithmeticTest` so that it shows only failed test results (by changing the mode argument from "all" to "failed").
 Re-run and you'll see only failed tests.
-We recommend that you run your test files from "failed" mode, as this will allow you to focus on what needs doing, rather than celebrating what has already been done.
+We recommend that you run your test files in "failed" mode, as this will allow you to focus on what needs doing, rather than celebrating what has already been done.
 Debugging is a hard life.

 Now it's time to look to see why `testSum` failed.
 Look at `testSum` to understand what its testing for, and then make the appropriate change in `Arithmetic.java`.